 Noting our passage of that radial isn't strictly necessary - we can just keep flying along the 009 radial from San Jose until we need to turn.
 But it's useful for two reasons: First, it's nice to know exactly where we are.
 Second, it confirms we are where we think we are.
 If we fly and fly and never cross the radial, alarm bells should start going off.

-Looking at the sectional, we see that the radial is the 114 radial from the Oakland VORTAC (VOR
+Looking at the sectional, we see that the radial is the 114 radial from the Oakland VORTAC (VOR set vertical speed; engage heading mode

 Figure 10.8: Oakland VOR and 114 radial to MISON intersection